microsoft/fundraising-and-engagement/CDS.Solutions.Nonprofit/README.md

 ### Source Files Overview
 This folder contains the source files necessary to build the Fundraising and Engagement Azure components.
+The Dynamics 365 components of Fundraising and Engagement are available as a managed package via [AppSource](https://appsource.microsoft.com/en-us/product/dynamics-365/msnfp.msftnonprofitfundraisingandengagement).

 | Folder | Description |
 | - | - |